ace-wg/est-oscore/draft-ietf-ace-coap-est-oscore.md

 * The third message of the EDHOC protocol, message_3, MAY be combined with an OSCORE request, enabling authenticated Diffie-Hellman key exchange and a protected CoAP request/response (which may contain an enrollment request and response) in two round trips {{RFC9668}}.

-* The enrolled certificates MAY be the CBOR-encoded certificates defined in {{I-D.ietf-cose-cbor-encoded-cert}}.
+* The enrolled client certificate MAY be the CBOR-encoded certificates defined in {{I-D.ietf-cose-cbor-encoded-cert}}.

 * The enrolled client certificate MAY be referenced instead of transported {{RFC9360}}.
-The EST-oscore server MAY use information in the credential identifier field of the EDHOC message (ID_CRED_x) to access the EST-oscore client certificate, e.g., in a directory or database provided by the issuer.
-In this case the certificate may not need to be transported over a constrained link between EST client and server.

-* Conversely, the response to the PKCS#10 request MAY specify a reference to the enrolled certificate rather than the certificate itself.
+The response to the PKCS#10 request MAY specify a reference to the enrolled certificate rather than the certificate itself (see {{certs-by-reference}}).
-The EST-oscore server MAY in the enrollment response to the EST-oscore client include a pointer to a directory or database where the certificate can be retrieved.

 * The PKCS#10 object MAY request a certificate for a static DH key instead of a signature key.
 This may result in a more compact request because the use of static DH keys may imply a proof-of-posession using a MAC, which is shorter than a signature.